BLU Race Logistics Bible

 - Lodging is not included in the 50K and 50-mile registration fees.

-- Guests, crew and family who are registered to stay in the bunkhouse cabins will be given a 2022 color-coded BLU wristband and will be required to wear the wristband throughout their stay.
-Since we allowed deferrals from 2020 and 2021, the bunkhouses will be completely full this year as we work magic to accommodate everyone.
+- Guests, crew and family who are registered to stay in the bunkhouse cabins will be given a 2023 color-coded BLU wristband at check-in and will be required to wear the wristband throughout their stay.
+They will also receive any meal tickets that were purchased during registration.

 - We put this race on every year as a way to giveback to the ultra community and celebrate life.
-Over the last 9 years, the race has raised nearly $200,000 for the non-profit Pathfinder Ranch.
+Over the last 10 years, the race has raised well over $200,000 for the non-profit Pathfinder Ranch.
 Your participation in BLU helps send economically challenged kids to sleep-away camp throughout the year.
 Due to covid, the non-profit Pathfinder Ranch was forced to close for over a year.
-The pandemic has wreaked havoc on their finances.
+The pandemic wreaked havoc on their finances and they are still recovering in 2023.
 YOU being here this year helps them a ton, so thank-you!

 Arrival Time/Packet Pick-Up

-- April 7th (Thursday): 48-hour runners, along with 100-mile runners and those who paid to stay Thursday night, are welcome to arrive starting at 11:00 AM.
-Try to arrive at 11:00 AM, or just after, so you can enjoy a carefree day at the Ranch canoeing, taking in some archery, or relaxing while you watch the 72-hour runners compete.
+- April 13th (Thursday): 48-hour runners, along with 100-mile runners and those who paid to stay Thursday night, are welcome to arrive starting at Noon.
+Try to arrive at Noon, or just after, so you can enjoy a carefree day at the Ranch canoeing, taking in some archery, or relaxing while you watch the 72-hour runners compete.
 Packet pick-up is at the check-in entrance.
-Race day packet pick-up will be available from 7:15 AM – 8:00 AM for those running Friday.
+Race day packet pick-up will be available from 7:15 AM – 8:00 AM for those running Thursday.

-- April 10th (Sunday): The course closes at 8:30 AM.
+- April 16th (Sunday): The course closes at 8:30 AM.
 Award ceremony takes place at 9:00 AM.
 All Saturday night bunkhouse runners, along with 24/48/72-hour runners and all paid guests, must completely vacate the bunkhouse cabins by 1:00 PM Sunday.
+All runners and guests, including those camping and or RV-ing, must vacate Pathfinder by 1:00 PM Sunday.

-- Please note – We DO NOT allow “check-ins” between 10:30 PM and 5:30 AM.
-Three reasons.
+- Please Note – We DO NOT allow “check-ins” between 10:30 PM and 5:30 AM.
+Four reasons.
 One, we don’t want you disturbing folks in the bunkhouse cabins who will be sleeping.
-Second, we have limited help during the wee hours of the night and those of us who are awake are highly focused on taking care of sleep-deprived runners.
-Third, runners are tired during the late-night hours and we want to avoid bright car lights at night (it’s dangerous).
+Second, we have very limited help during the wee hours of the night and those of us who are awake are highly focused on taking care of sleep-deprived runners.
+Third, the 3 race directors are on sleeping shifts during these hours and the on-duty race director must stay around the lake.
+Forth, runners are tired during the late-night hours and we want to avoid bright car lights at night (it’s dangerous).

 Race Start Times